jasp-stats/jaspMachineLearning/inst/help/mlClassificationBoosting.md

 - Model performance: Shows commonly used classification evaluation metrics like precision, recall, the F1-score, support and AUC (area under the ROC curve).
 - Feature importance: Shows the available feature importance metrics for the fitted model.
   - Permutations: Sets the number of permutations on which the mean dropout loss is based.
 - Explain predictions: Shows the decomposition of the model’s prediction into contributions that can be attributed to different explanatory variables.
+This feature uses the breakdown algoritm from the `ibreakdown` R package.
+For more details about this method, see Gosiewska and Biecek (2019).

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.